Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

     controlled in the experiment, and to provide additional details for any of the options selected above.

-## 3.3.6: Are evaluators told they can ask questions about the evaluation and/or provide feedback?
+### Question 3.3.6: Are evaluators told they can ask questions about the evaluation and/or provide feedback?
 Select all that apply.
-In all cases, provide details in the text box under ‘Other.’
+In all cases, provide details in the text box under ‘Other’.

 *Check-box options (select all that apply)*: